-The Foundation’s VC-LP covers 6 clusters of schools.
-These clusters have over 50 government schools and in excess of 6,000 students in grades 9 and 10 in the districts of Udupi, Dakshina Kannada, Tumkur, Mandya and Bengaluru.
-Typically, these classes are conducted an hour before and an hour after the regular classes held by the school.
+The Foundation’s VC-LP covers 11 clusters of schools.
+These clusters have over 100 government schools and in excess of 10,000 students in grades 9 and 10 in the districts of Udupi, Dakshina Kannada, Tumkur, Mandya and Bengaluru.
+We will, shortly, set up a cluster in Uttara Kannada in the new academic year.
+This cluster will be in the Kannada medium, starting with a school in Karwar.
+Typically, these class sessions are conducted an hour before and an hour after the regular classes held by the school.

 ‘Spoken English’ classes are conducted for students of class 5, 6 and 7 primarily to improve their English communication.
 This program also uses the virtual classroom technology and this cluster has one studio school connected to 7 receiving schools.